alucebur/snake/readme.md

 - Press 'Escape' to exit.
 - Press 'P' to pause the game.
 Press 'P' again to unpause.
 - Press 'G' to show a grid.

 ---

+### Features
+- Infinite screen, it makes the game more dynamic and confusing.
+- Pause, so you can get some apples from the kitchen.
+- Modern and classic look, in case you are a nostalgic.
+- Change key mapping, you don't have to use the arrow keys if you don't want to (or have).
+- Set volume of msuic and sound effects separately.
+- TOP5 highscores, show your friends how skilled you are.

+---